 Preparation: Have proxy credentials ready

-Prior to setup, ensure you have the following details:
+Before setup, make sure you have the following details:

 - InstantProxies IP address

-8800unless otherwise specified) - Username and password (if using credential-based authentication)
+- Username and password if using credential-based authentication

 Set up proxy in Linux

-Most Linux apps use one of these methods:
+Most Linux applications use one of these methods:

 Your proxy format will usually be: